French Numbers 1 to a Billion with Audio Recordings & Quiz

 More Details & Audio Samples

-This 4+ hours audiobook goes in-depth on how to construct the numbers and how to pronounce them properly with all the modern glidings and elisions that can sometimes completely change the number from its written form!
+This 4+ hours audiobook goes in-depth on how to construct the numbers and how to pronounce them properly with all the modern glidings and elisions that can sometimes entirely change the number from its written form!

-I also cover many French expressions that use numbers as well as the many ways to tell the time and say prices.
+I also cover many French expressions that use numbers, as well as the many ways to tell the time and say prices.

 All throughout the audiobook, you will find extensive audio drills recorded at 3 different speeds and featuring numbers out of order so you really get a true workout!